davidezanella/recipes-alexa-skill/data/nlu.md

 - Its ingredients?
 - tell me the ingredients of the third one
 - the ingredients for the second one?
+- What do I need for the first recipe?
+- What are the ingredients for the second one?

 ## intent:get_recipe_nutrition
 - Tell me the nutrition info of the first one